 If the employee has been employed for less than a year, you can claim for an average of their monthly earnings since they started work.

 Commission, bonuses and discretionary payments are not included when calculating pay.
 All elements that you are obliged to pay your employees such as wages, past overtime, fees and compulsory commission payments can be included.

-Keeping employees on furlough from August onwards, whether on “full” furlough or “flexible” furlough means that you will need to start contributing to the wage costs.
+Keeping employees on furlough from August onwards, whether on “full” furlough or “flexible” furlough means that you need to start contributing to the wage costs.

-From August 2020, you will need to fund the employer National Insurance and auto-enrolment pension contributions on the furlough wages.
+From August 2020, you need to fund the employer National Insurance and auto-enrolment pension contributions on the furlough wages.

-In October, the Government will pay 60% of wages up to a cap of £1875 for the hours the employee does not work.
+During October, the Government will pay 60% of wages up to a cap of £1875 for the hours the employee does not work.
 You will pay employer NICs and pension contributions and 20% of wages to make up 80% total up to a cap of £2500.